New Pump House: Abandonment

 Advances in technology made the building's pumping machinery obsolete, and it was replaced by the adjacent hydroelectric pumping station on September 1, 1924.
 The pumping machinery would later be sold for scrap shortly before World War II.
 The city of Richmond planned to demolish the structure in the 1950's, but later sold it to First Presbyterian Church for $1.
 Ownership eventually reverted back to the city, where it remains today.

 Revitalization

 Attempts at revitalizing the building have occurred since at least 2001.
 In 2017, Joseph Costello, an urban planning master's degree student at Virginia Commonwealth University founded the Friends of Pump House as part of his thesis project.
 The organization performs needed repairs and advocates for the building's revitalization, in addition to leading tours and hosting other special events.
 Since 2021, they have overseen the restoration of many of the building's original windows and have announced plans to replace the aging slate roof.

+Cultural references

+The New Pump House has served as a filming location for both television and cinema in addition to music videos.
+The building features in the opening minutes of the 2025 film Saturnalia.
+A short fantasy film, Hill of the Hapersnoks was also filmed in and around the building.
+Both the Sugar Hollows and Inter Arma have filmed music videos in the upstairs ballroom and pump room, respectively.